derjubu/derjubu/README.md

 ### Hi there 👋

 - 👨‍🎓 Currently in a web development bootcamp
+- 🔍 Looking for a job as a junior developer
-- 💻 Learning HTML, CSS, JavaScript, TypeScript an React
+- 💻 Learning HTML, CSS, JavaScript, TypeScript and React
 - ✨ Looking forward to work on challenging new projects
 - 📫 DM me or send me an email (reachout@julianbuchholz.com)